-The Saly Terreny is one of the most enchanting and mysterious places in the Archbishop’s Chateau.
+The Salas Terrenas is one of the most enchanting and mysterious places in the Archbishop’s Chateau.
 This unique artistic masterpiece serves as a transition between the chateau and the garden, and many people are unaware of the artistic wealth hidden within.
 It is a place where many couples say their “I do.”
 A space filled with stories and history—those are the Saly Terreny.

 Tour information